cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   address or normal account name.
 - idS: The server identity.
 This is typically a domain name, e.g., example.com.
   See {{SecIdentities}} for information about this identity.

+Applications MUST include skU and pkU in each `Credentials` structure.
+The other extensions are optional.

 Each public and private key value is an opaque byte string, specific to the AKE protocol in which OPAQUE is instantiated.
 For example, if used as raw public keys